Aidar5/nattoeng/docs/source/book/06_control_structures/4_break_continue_pass.rst

 Now it is possible not to repeat the string ``password = input('Enter password once again: ')`` in each branch, it is enough to move it to the end of the loop.

-And as soon as the correct password is entered, break will take the program out of loop while.
+And as soon as the correct password is entered, **break** will take the program out of loop **while**.

 Continue operator
 ~~~~~~~~~~~~~~~~~

-The **continue** operator returns the control at the beginning of the loop.
+The **continue** operator returns the control to the beginning of the loop.
 That is, **continue** allows to «jump» the remaining expressions in the loop and go to the next iteration.

 Example of a loop **for**: